Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Pittsburgh's games this season have gone over 46.5 points five of six times.

-- Clemson and its opponents have combined to score more than 46.5 points in two games this season.
+- Pittsburgh and its opponents have combined to score more than 48 points in five of six games this season.

-- The two teams combine to score 68.8 points per game, 22.3 more than the over/under in this contest.
+- Clemson has combined with its opponents to score more than 48 points in two games this season.

+- Saturday's total is 20.8 points lower than the two team's combined 68.8 points per game average.

-- These two squads combine to surrender 32.5 points per game, 14 fewer than this contest's over/under.
+- The 32.5 combined points per game that these two squads have allowed this season are 15.5 fewer than the 48 total in this contest.

-- Panthers games this season feature an average total of 56.2 points, a number 9.7 points higher than Saturday's over/under.
+- The Panthers and their opponents have scored an average of 56.2 points per game in 2021, 8.2 more than Saturday's total.

-- In 2021, games involving the Tigers have averaged a total of 49.6 points, 3.1 more than the set over/under in this contest.
+- The 48-point over/under for this game is 1.6 points below the 49.6 points per game average total in Tigers games this season.

 Pittsburgh Stats and Trends

-- In Pittsburgh's six games this year, it has five wins against the spread.

-- So far this season, the Panthers have been installed as favorites by a 3-point margin or more six times and are 5-1 ATS in those games.
+- The Panthers have been favored by 3 points or more six times this season and are 5-1 ATS in those games.

-- Pittsburgh's games this year have eclipsed the over/under five times in six opportunities (83.3%).
+- Pittsburgh has eclipsed the over/under in 83.3% of its opportunities this year (five times in six games with a set point total).

-- Pittsburgh is 5-1 against the spread and 5-1 overall in games when it records more than 12.5 points.
+- When Pittsburgh puts up more than 12.5 points, it is 5-1 against the spread and 5-1 overall.

-- When Pittsburgh churns out more than 316.5 yards, the team is 5-1 against the spread and 5-1 overall.
+- In games that Pittsburgh picks up more than 316.5 yards, the team is 5-1 against the spread and 5-1 overall.

-- This year, the Panthers have five turnovers, three fewer than the Tigers have takeaways (8).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.